 Camping comes with plenty of opportunity for fun recreational activities like hiking, kayaking, and fishing, just to name a few.
 Whether it’s building a campfire, pitching a tent, or trekking into the woods, try to be active during the day.
 The more active you are during daytime hours, the more likely you will have a restful night’s sleep.

 10. Use the restroom before bed

 Just as you normally would, try to use the restroom before you turn in for the night.
-Relieving yourself before you go to bed will decrease the odds that you wake up in the middle of the night with the urge to do so, and will keep you from having to fully wake yourself up for trek to the bathroom.
+Relieving yourself before you go to bed should decrease the odds of you waking up in the middle of the night with the urge to do so, and will keep you from having to fully wake yourself up for trek to the bathroom.